pulibrary/drds-handbook-deprecated/runner.md

 Each morning:
 - Look through new errors from the weekend / night before.

-When a new error comes in
+When a new error comes in:
 - Put aside other work and spend up to 30 minutes investigating / diagnosing the error.
 If it can be resolved in that time, submit a PR resolving it.
 Otherwise, do your best to diagnose the problem and create a ticket for it.
-Put these tickets in the "priority" column of the relevant waffle board.
+These tickets will default to the "inbox" pipeline in zenhub and be reviewed for priority the following Monday.
 - Staging errors are probably due to development / testing.
 But it could be an opportunity to catch an error before we see it in production.
 If you're not sure, check in with the team.
 - The general goal is for each error to either have an associated PR, an associated issue, or be resolved (often network issues can simply be resolved).

-On Friday:
-- Look through priority issues with the team during checkin and sort them into ready / backlog as appropriate.